 Design in the South section will continue through 2018.
 A construction contractor will be selected in early 2019.
-Construction in the South section only is anticipated to begin in the summer of 2019 and take up to a year and a half to complete.
+Construction in the South section only is anticipated to begin in the fall of 2019 and take up to a year and a half to complete.

 Design and construction timelines for the Middle and North sections are not yet known.
 They will be done sometime after the South section.

 Over the last few months, crews have been in the neighborhood surveying, locating utilities, inspecting sewer pipes and manholes, studying soil types and conditions, and collecting information to help engineers decide which locations need repair and what construction methods are best for each location.
 You may still see crews in the neighborhood conducting these activities.

 These design and pre-construction activities typically occur over time, rather than all at once.

 Our previous notice included proposed night work on Capitol Highway.
 The Portland Noise Office approved that work to be coordinated with the Portland Bureau of Transportation on their Capitol Highway repaving project.

 Engineers have identified additional locations that will likely require night work (see the map above).
 Due to the length and diameter of a few pipes, and traffic safety reasons, some of the work will extend a few hours beyond 6:00 p.m. or will need to be done overnight.
 Equipment that generates noise will include sewer cleaning trucks, compressors, light trucks, generators, pumps, and ventilation fans.
 Night work will require lighting of the work zone.